danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 to mount an active on-path attack.

 This document describes how a wired or wireless client can utilize network-advertised encrypted DNS servers to ensure the attacker has no more visibility to the client's DNS traffic than the legitimate network.
 In cases where the local network provides its own encrypted DNS server, the client can even ensure it has re-connected to the same network, offering the client enough information to positively detect a significant change in the encrypted DNS server configuration -- a strong indicator of an attacker operating the network.
+The proposed mechanism is also useful in deployments using Opportunistic Wireless Encryption [RFC8110] and in LTE/5G mobile networks where the long-term key in the SIM card on the UE is compromised (Section 1 of [AKA]).

 # Conventions and Definitions